WenYHsieh/wenyhsieh.github.io/blog/2025-04-10-cloud-run-with-gitlab-cicd.md

 tags: [cloud-run, gitlab, CICD, devOps]
 ---
 # Cloud Run deployment with GitLab CICD
+This article introduces how to setup a GitLab CICD pipeline to deploy a service to Google Cloud Run.

 ## Create a Service account with proper roles for CI runner